BackPack Logo

 Our Partners

 We aim to partner with academic institutions in Switzerland that are committed to supporting women who are looking to access transformative experiences through higher education in the fields of leadership, biosciences, medicine and technology.
+Currently, BackPack offers scholarships in collaboration with two partners: IMD and Swiss Tropical and Public Health Institute.

 If you represent a Swiss-based academic institution and interested in hosting a BackPack scholar in one of these areas or an international organization in contact with women that fulfill our selection criteria and are looking for sources of financing to realize their visions, please contact us.
 We are interested in exploring how we can work together to promote highly talented women.